sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ![Second DC](./assets/dc2_add_origin.png)

-Select **IP address of Origin Server on given Sites** as Origin Server type and type in the **10.6.11.20** private IP (Your BigIP XC interface in the second DC).
-Then in the drop-down menu select the second created Virtual Site.
-Complete the configuration by clicking the **Apply** button.
+Select **IP address of Origin Server on given Sites** as the Origin Server type and enter the **10.6.11.20** private IP (your BIG-IP XC interface in the second data center).
+Then, in the drop-down menu, select the second Virtual Site.
+Complete the configuration by clicking **Apply**.

 ![Second DC](./assets/dc2_configure_origin.png)

-Create a second origin server for the second BigIP instance.
-In our case, the IP address is \*\* **10.6.11.21**
+Create a second origin server for the second BIG-IP instance.
+In our case, the IP address is **10.6.11.21**.

 Type in the **8080** origin server port.